-- 1. Achieving sustainable economic growth based on increased competitiveness of the local economy, digital and green transformation - 2.
-Development of better access to services of general interest
+1. Achieving sustainable economic growth based on increased competitiveness of the local economy, digital and green transformation

+2. Development of better access to services of general interest

 From a typological point of view the ITS shall support a wide range of actions - research and development activities; creation and dissemination of information, knowledge and skills; trainings; services; networking; policy making; minor renovation, improvement, and maintenance of roads and facilities of public importance; protection and preservation, etc. The cumulative outcomes of all these diverse actions that are going to address broad thematic obstacles and challenges shall produce the integrated effect on territorial development.
-The non-exhaustive list of actions to be supported includes.:
+The non-exhaustive list of actions to be supported includes:

-- Promoting entrepreneurship, digitalization (incl.
-ICT based management and production solutions, such as Customer Relationship Management (CRM), Customer Data Platform (CDP), Enterprise Resource Planning (ERP)), joint and cooperative actions (initiatives, programmes and projects), technological modernization, participation in regional value chains and internationalisation, applying new business and technology innovation models, upgrading production and outreach strategies, wider adoption of circularity principles and solutions, marketing and research; - Upskilling and building new knowledge and skills of local employees and NEETs; development of new or improving existent settings for remote work; adoption of new human resource management practices to deal with younger generations; - Developing of new integrated regional tourist products where applicable with zero environmental footprint with the aim to overcome the seasonality in the sector, to increase the number of visitors and nights spent, to improve the access and quality of the tourism infrastructure by also strengthening the links between natural and cultural sites, including through enhancing the cycling network; upgrading marketing and branding practices; - Promoting joint actions for the development of ecosystem practices and services in the management of natural assets with tourism potential; - Support for actions aimed at wide implementation of consumer-oriented approaches in the provision of services of general interest, as well as by incorporating digital and green solutions for servicing in a cross-border environment; - Implementation of joint actions to reduce pollution and provide clean air, water and food and to mitigate and adapt to climate change.
+- Joint and cooperative actions for promoting entrepreneurship, digitalization (incl.
+ICT based management and production solutions, such as Customer Relationship Management (CRM), Customer Data Platform (CDP), Enterprise Resource Planning (ERP)), technological modernization; participation in regional value chains and internationalisation, applying new business and technology innovation models, upgrading production and outreach strategies, wider adoption and implementation of circularity principles, solutions and models; marketing and research.
+It will be clearly communicated to potential applicants that under this priority MSMEs will not receive direct support for implementing circular economy models in order to demarcate this support from the one under priority 1.
+Legal entities other than MSMEs can apply or participate as partners in integrated projects of circular economy significance.

+- Upskilling and building new knowledge and skills of local employees and NEETs; development of new or improving existent settings for remote work; adoption of new human resource management practices to deal with younger generations;

+- Developing of new integrated regional tourist products where applicable with zero environmental footprint with the aim to overcome the seasonality in the sector, to increase the number of visitors and nights spent, to improve the access and quality of the tourism infrastructure by also strengthening the links between natural and cultural sites, including through enhancing the cycling network; upgrading marketing and branding practices;

+- Promoting joint actions for the development of ecosystem practices and services in the management of natural assets with tourism potential;

+- Support for actions aimed at wide implementation of consumer-oriented approaches in the provision of services of general interest, as well as by incorporating digital and green solutions for servicing in a cross-border environment;

+- Implementation of joint actions to reduce pollution and ecological footprint, and provide clean air, water and food, to mitigate and adapt to climate change and to prevent and mitigate the consequences of natural and man-made disasters.

+The types of actions have been assessed as compatible with the DNSH principle, in the same way as stated beforehand.